mad-it/pixel_typescript/README.md

 The project setup or input/output is not considered to be the most important part of this evaluation.

 This excercise is more algorithmic and focus on the time and space complexity is given.

+For the command-line application, minimalistic validations are done.

+In the improvements we can add validations for commandline app and simulate stdin for testing.
+But this is out of the scope of the project.
 ## Setup

 ``yarn install``